jnshzk/nba_beating_the_spread/README.md

 ## Next Steps

-Probably the most obvious potential improvement to this model is the inclusion of player-level data.
+Probably the most apparent potential improvement to this model is the inclusion of player-level data.
 The current iteration of this model only leverages team-level statistics.
 Therefore, factors such as player injury, player rest, and player trades are not taken into account.
 Team-level boxscore statistics and ELO ratings will eventually adapt to roster changes, but this can take several games.
 Incorporating real-time roster changes could potentially lead to a significant improvement in performance.